Karlos Dansby

 Karlos Montez Dansby (born November 3, 1981) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He played college football for the Auburn Tigers and received All-American recognition.
-He was selected by the Arizona Cardinals in the second round of the 2004 NFL draft, and has also played for the Miami Dolphins, the Cleveland Browns, and the Cincinnati Bengals.
+He was selected by the Arizona Cardinals in the second round of the 2004 NFL draft, and also played in the NFL for the Miami Dolphins, Cleveland Browns, and Cincinnati Bengals.

 Early life

 Dansby was an All-State linebacker and wide receiver at Woodlawn High School in Birmingham, Alabama, where he was a letterman in football, basketball, and track.
 He caught 51 passes for 857 yards and five touchdowns on offense, 81 tackles, six sacks, three interceptions, and two fumble recoveries on defense as a senior.
 In basketball, he played as a power forward, earning All-state honors as a junior.
 In track & field, he competed in the jumping events and got a PR of 6.73 meters in the long jump as a junior.